 The Sanskrit word Ayurveda is derived from the root words ayuh, meaning “life” or “longevity,” and Veda, meaning “science” or “knowledge.”
-Ayurveda is "the Knowledge of Life.”

 A mind-body-spirit approach to holistic health, Ayurveda teaches that the secret to maintaining good health and longevity is to know your own individual constitution (Prakriti) and its unique needs, as well as your present state of health (Vikriti) which is always affected by our outer world.
 Ayurveda is not a one-size-fits-all medical system.